 The reason I’m telling you this is because I don’t want you to give up early if you’re seeing a lot of error messages & if things don’t make a lot of sense.

-These things are normal, you are learning something new & it’s going to take some time until it starts to sink in.
+You are learning something new & it’s going to take some time until it starts to sink in.

 One of the keys is repetition.